hdushan/oldHepsiTests/storefront/assumptions.md

 @144 We assume that a radio button being checked is sufficient to assert that a user can select a product variant.
      Previous tests were looking for URL changes which appears to not be the case.

+@48 We assume that hovering over a category in the nav bar and clicking on a second level category then checking the
+    title of a the new page is sufficient to assert that you can navigate to second level categories.